-Cybersecurity remains one of the top concerns for businesses and it is expected to become much more important in the year 2025.
-This is because the most recent advancements in artificial intelligence will eventually fall into the hands of malevolent groups.
+Cybersecurity remains one of the top concerns for businesses, and it is expected to become much more important in the year 2025.
+The latest developments in artificial intelligence may end up with harmful groups.
 Today, we will be taking a look at some of the rising cybersecurity trends that are expected to dominate the coming year.
 This is because, as is the case with everything involving technology, recognising the enemy is half the battle.

 1. Cyber Attacks Driven by Artificial Intelligence